Pair of Pockets¶

 Put one panel with a slit on top of a panel with no slit, wrong sides together, backstitch all around it at 5 mm from the edge.

-Bind the side and bottom edges using the same tecnique used for the slit.
+Bind the side and bottom edges using the same tecnique used for the slit, carefully following the curves at the bottom.

 Cut a piece of tape long enough to go around the waist and be tied, pin the top edge of the two pockets on top of it so that they are symmetrical and lie at the right position for the slits in your skirts.